Hashemites: Rulers of Mecca

-Control of Mecca remained with the clan; when the Ottoman Turks took control of Egypt in 1517, Sharif Barakat quickly recognized the change in sovereignty, sending his son Abu Numayy II to the Ottoman sultan Selim I in Cairo, bearing the keys to the holy cities and other gifts.
+Control of Mecca remained with the clan; when the Ottoman Turks took control of Egypt in 1517 AD, Sharif Barakat quickly recognized the change in sovereignty, sending his son Abu Numayy II to the Ottoman sultan Selim I in Cairo, bearing the keys to the holy cities and other gifts.
 The Ottoman sultan confirmed Barakat and Abu Numayy in their positions as co-rulers of the Hejaz.

 World War I and the Arab Revolt

 Before World War I, Hussein bin Ali of the Hashemite Dhawu-'Awn clan ruled the Hejaz on behalf of the Ottoman sultan.
 For some time it had been the practice of the Sublime Porte to appoint the Emir of Mecca from among a select group of candidates.
 In 1908, Hussein bin Ali was appointed to the Sharifate of Mecca.
 He found himself increasingly at odds with the Young Turks in control at Istanbul, while he strove to secure his family's position as hereditary emirs.
 Hussein bin Ali's lineage and destined position as the Sharif of Mecca helped foster the ambition for an independent Arab kingdom and caliphate.
 These pretensions came to the Ottoman rulers' attention and caused them to "invite" Hussein to Istanbul as the guest of the sultan in order to keep him under direct supervision.
 Hussein brought his four sons, Ali, Abdullah, Faisal, and Zeid, with him.
 It was not until after the Young Turk Revolution that he was able to return to the Hijaz and was officially appointed the Sharif.

 Of Hussein's four sons, Abdullah was the most politically ambitious and became the planner and driving force behind the Arab revolt.
 Abdullah received military training in both the Hijaz and Istanbul.
 He was the deputy for Mecca in the Ottoman Parliament between 1912 and 1914.
 During this period, Abdullah developed deep interest in Arab nationalism and linked his father's interest for autonomous rule in the Hijaz to complete Arab emancipation.
 In 1914 he met the British high commissioner, Lord Kitchener, in Cairo to discuss the possibility of the British supporting an Arab uprising against the Turks.
 The possibility of co-operation was raised but no commitment was made by either side.
 Shortly after Abdullah returned to Mecca, he became his father's foreign minister, political advisor, and one of the commanders of the Arab Revolt.